abhiraj12345678/Employee-Attrition-EDA/README.md

 - **Years at Company ↔ Company Tenure:** **0.44**
 - **Age ↔ Company Tenure:** **0.24**

-Most other numerical variables showed very weak linear correlations.
+Most other numerical variables showed weak or negligible linear correlations.

-**Conclusion:** Age, Years at Company, and Company Tenure show the most noticeable numerical relationships, while Monthly Income, Number of Promotions, Distance from Home, and Number of Dependents have relatively weak linear relationships with the other numerical variables.

 Employee ID was not interpreted because it is an identifier rather than a meaningful analytical variable.